Skip to content

 P-waves longitudinal and S-waves transverse

-This side-by-side illustration shows a plane compression wave, or a longitudinal P-wave at left, alongside a transverse S-wave at right.
+This side-by-side illustration shows the two types of traveling waves: a plane compression wave, or a longitudinal P-wave at left, alongside a transverse S-wave at right.
 While P-waves can travel through solids, liquids, and gases, S-waves can only travel through solids.

 Credit: Christophe Dang Ngoc Chan (cdang)/Wikimedia Commons